xieyuheng/fidb-zero/docs/diary/2023-02-13-file-system-resolver-for-http-semantics.md

 are `has one` and `has many`,
 which are naturally expressed by nested directories.

-For example, user has many posts, so we the following subdirectory:
+For example, user has many posts, so we use the following subdirectory:

 ```
 /users/